-1. Understanding What a PA System Really Is and Who Should Buy It
+1. Understanding What PA Systems Really Are and Who Should Buy Them

 To begin, a PA System can be defined as “an electronic system comprising of microphones, amplifiers, loudspeakers, and related equipment”.
-Ultimately, the true goal of a PA system means making sure the desired presentation, no matter how soft or loud the person’s voice is, be heard without needing to raise or lower their voice.
-The PA system should go unnoticed and be aesthetically pleasing while blending into the environment.
+Ultimately, the true goal of a system such as this, means making sure the desired presentation, no matter how soft or loud the person’s voice is, be heard without needing to raise or lower their voice.
+The system should go unnoticed and be aesthetically pleasing while blending into the environment.
 It is very important to understand that PA Systems come in all shapes and sizes.
-There are three main types of PA systems, but which one should you choose for your project?
+There are three main types, but which one should you choose for your project?

 2. Benefits to Consider Prior to Purchase

 Once you know the different types of PA systems that are available, you must consider the benefits of purchasing a system.
 Regardless of the system that you choose, there will be numerous advantages.